mahan-hosseini/AutoGaitA/README.md

 - [Documentation - AutoGaitA DLC](https://docs.google.com/document/d/1Y4wrrsjs0ybLDKPzE2LAatqPDq9jtwjIuk4M0jRZ3wE/edit#heading=h.20bg7b7ymt0b)
 - [Documentation - AutoGaitA Simi](https://docs.google.com/document/d/1Y4wrrsjs0ybLDKPzE2LAatqPDq9jtwjIuk4M0jRZ3wE/edit#heading=h.uz61bpmua7qz)

-### 2) Bin number of step cycle normalisation
+### Bin number of step cycle normalisation
 An important step in AutoGaitA is normalising step cycles (or instances of other behaviours) to a uniform length before calculating the video-level average.
 This uniform length is called *bin number*, must be set by users and defaults to a value of 25 (see the last option in [AutoGaitA DLC's main configuration panel](https://docs.google.com/document/d/1Y4wrrsjs0ybLDKPzE2LAatqPDq9jtwjIuk4M0jRZ3wE/edit#heading=h.bboivsfqr2lz)).

 Step cycles are normalised via averaging temporally adjacent data points if their original length was larger than the bin number and repeating values if they were shorter originally.

 Examples with a bin number of 25 and an original step cycle length of:
-- 5: Repeat all 5 values 5 times.
+- 5 - Repeat all 5 values 5 times.
-- 20: Repeat the first 5 values once.
+- 20 - Repeat the first 5 values once.
-- 30: Average the first 10 time points in pairs, then leave the last 20 unchanged
+- 30 - Average the first 10 values in pairs, then leave the last 20 unchanged.
-- 50: Average all 50 time points in pairs.
+- 50 - Average all 50 values in pairs.
-- 51: Average the first 3 points into 1, then average in pairs for the next 48.
+- 51 - Average the first 3 values into 1, then average in pairs for the next 48.
 - *Note that "averaging in pairs" means:*
-    - Average original time point 1 & 2 resulting in normalised time point 1
+    - Average of original values 1 & 2 results in normalised value 1.
-    - Average original time point 3 & 4 resulting in normalised time point 2
+    - Average of original values 3 & 4 results in normalised value 2.
-     - And so on
+    - And so on.

 **We strongly advise** users to think carefully about an appropriate bin number for their datasets.
 The correct value varies and depends strongly on the studied species, behaviour and the frame rate of cameras.